 Take the Next Step

-Your Career in Funeral Service Education
+Careers in Funeral Service Education

 Graduates with an associate's degree in Funeral Service Education are qualified to take positions as resident interns, funeral directors, and embalmers.
 The scope of the work takes place mostly in funeral homes and crematories, with on-call hours including nights and weekends.
 Funeral directors arrange the details and logistics of a funeral or services to honor the deceased.
 Funeral directors also handle the paperwork involved with a person's death.